 “One, no you wouldn’t.
 Two, gross.
 They’re babies.”

 I chose not to take that personally.
 Much.

 “In her defense,” Jaylie added slyly, “we did land in her bed—”

 “Jaylie, fair warning, Will might throw you out the window.”

 “Oh.
 Fair.
 I would deserve it.”

 “I am not throwing anybody out of the window,” Will sighed.
 “Except possibly myself.”

-Cass wordlessly hooked two fingers into the strap of Will’s tank top, and she batted the fingers away.
+Cass wordlessly hooked two fingers into the strap of Will’s tank top as she started to move away , and she batted the fingers away.
 “Fine, fine, message fucking received.”

 “Uh huh.
 How did you two get in here?
 There’s only one door.
 I would have seen you.”

 “Have you ever considered that’s kind of creepy, Cass?”